 Mount Ebal Cemetery, Monroe County, Indiana.
 GPR investigation of discrete areas specified by the Clear Creek Township Trustee to ensure that future use of these areas would not disturb human remains.

-Miller Cemetery, Mapping and documentation of a mid 19th century cemetery near Shipshewana in Lagrange County, Indiana.
-All visible surface features were mapped and accurate documentation of all visible monuments was undertaken to create a 2017 record.
-Existing records were scrutinized and corrected where applicable.
+Miller Cemetery.
+Intensive investigations of a mid 19th century cemetery near Shipshewana in Lagrange County, Indiana.
+Previous difficulties to accurately document this cemetery were evidently caused by wandering or converging rows of monuments and inexact burial practices, primarliy in the older section of the property.
+To address these issues, all visible surface features were surveyed, row and numbering sequences were corrected and accurate documentation of all visible monuments was undertaken to create a 2017 record.
+Existing records were also scrutinized and corrected where applicable.
 Vacant areas within the cemetery were investigated first with a magnetometer and pulse induction metal detector, and finally with GPR to identify utilized and vacant areas on the property.

 Studebaker Cemetery, Adams County, Indiana.
 Location of an unmarked grave for the office of the Wabash Township Trustee.

 North Lawn Cemetery, Hendricks County, Indiana.
 Design and stake out of an annex to the property was undertaken for the Washington Township Trustee.
 Vacant areas on the premises were carefully investigated non-invasively using a thorough metal detection strategy followed by subsurface imaging with GPR to prove that the new lots intended were sutiable for future cemetery use.
-The annex design provides for adequate access by mechanical excavation equipment and funeral vehicles with latitude for expansion as the cemetery is fully occupied.
+Lot corners were delimited with metal markers.
+The annex design allows for adequate access by mechanical excavation equipment and funeral vehicles with latitude for expansion as the cemetery is fully occupied.

-The last five project entries demonstrate the various facets of cemetery investigation that HAR personnel are capable of and may provide in a timely manner.
-Whether your project involves accurate site mapping and documentation only; design and layout of new lots, or requires a comprehensive subsurface study of a cemetery, HAR can assess your needs and provide you with the cost effective services you need to better understand and utilize the properties under your control.
+The 2017 project entries above demonstrate the various facets of cemetery investigation that HAR personnel are capable of and may provide in a timely manner.
+Whether your project involves accurate site mapping and documentation only; design and layout of new lots, or requires a comprehensive subsurface study of a cemetery for the purpose of reactivation, HAR can assess your needs and provide you with the cost effective services you need to better understand and utilize the properties under your control.

 This page is updated infrequently.
 Please check back periodically and more recent HAR projects will be added.